Win-Win Simple Solution or Financial Disaster?

 Divorce Lawyer As Consultant / Coach

-Mediators advise the parties that they should consult with a divorce lawyer.
-Divorce lawyers function as consultants or coaches for clients who wish to mediate their cases.
+Divorce mediators must ethically advise the parties that they should consult with a divorce lawyer.
+Divorce lawyers may function as consultants or coaches for clients who wish to mediate their divorces.
 To provide meaningful and targeted advice, a divorce lawyer needs all of the relevant facts.
-Without the facts, the family law attorney will only be in a position to provide basic and general comments which may be more detrimental than beneficial.
-A party should not have the false security of thinking they have a divorce lawyer representing them while they are in mediation, if the divorce lawyer does not have sufficient information to provide protection from a meditated financial disaster.
-Having all of the facts and being kept apprised of the events occurring during the mediation process allows the divorce lawyer to assist a client throughout the mediation and increase the chances of a successful and fair mediation.
+Without the facts, the divorce lawyer will only be in a position to provide basic and general comments which may be more detrimental than beneficial.
+A party should not have the false security of thinking they have a divorce lawyer protecting them while they are in divorce mediation, if the divorce lawyer does not have all of the relevant facts.
+He or she cannot provide protection from a meditated financial disaster without the facts.
+Having all of the facts and being kept apprised of the events occurring during the divorce mediation process allows the divorce lawyer to assist a client throughout the mediation and increase the chances of a successful and fair divorce mediation.

 Conferring with a divorce lawyer before and during mediation is important so that mistakes are not made in arriving at a settlement.
 It is critical to reach an equitable and acceptable settlement the first time around and not be in a position of being forced to attempt to fix a bad deal.
 Attempting to renegotiate a mediated settlement is generally unsuccessful.
 Before negotiating the terms of a settlement or agreeing to a final settlement, consult with a divorce lawyer.
 Retain a divorce lawyer before the first mediation appointment.
 It is critical to understand the issues, the law, and a range of reasonable results before the process commences.
-Calling a family law attorney for the first time after the terms of a deal have been agreed to is not the best way to achieve a successful and fair mediated settlement.
+In other words, a person needs a strategic plan before the mediation commences.
+Calling a divorce lawyer for the first time after the terms of a deal have been agreed to is not the best way to achieve a successful and fair mediated settlement.

-A common error is for a party to meet with a divorce lawyer once, participate in the mediation, reach an agreement on all of the terms and bring the finished (but unsigned) judgment to the divorce lawyer for his or her input.
-At this point, the value of the divorce lawyer is minimized in that the party did not allow the divorce lawyer to help craft the settlement terms.
+A common error is for a party to meet with a divorce lawyer once, participate in the mediation, reach an agreement on all of the terms and bring the finished (but unsigned) judgment to the divorce lawyer for his or her approval.
+At that point, the value of the divorce lawyer may be minimal in that the client did not allow the divorce lawyer to assist in the crafting of the actual settlement terms.

-There are actions that can be taken to maximize the chances of a successful mediation before the mediation commences:
+There are steps that can be taken to maximize the chances of a successful and fair mediation before the divorce mediation commences: